-• PS 1201 Financial Statement Presentation replaces PS 1200 with general reporting principles for disclosure of information and is effective in the period PS 2601 and PS 3450 are adopted

-- PS 2601 Foreign Currency Translation replaces PS 2600 with revised accounting and reporting principles for transactions that are denominated in a foreign currency - PS 3041 Portfolio Investments replaces PS 3040 with revised accounting and reporting principles for portfolio investments and is effective in the period PS 2601 and PS 3450 are adopted - PS 3280 Asset Retirement Obligations defines and provides guidance for accounting and reporting retirement obligations associated with tangible capital assets and includes the withdrawal of PS 3270 Solid Waste Landfill Closure and Post-Closure Liability - PS 3450 Financial Instruments defines and provides guidance for accounting and reporting all types of financial instruments including derivatives
+- PS 1201 Financial Statement Presentation replaces PS 1200 with general reporting principles for disclosure of information and is effective in the period PS 2601 and PS 3450 are adopted - PS 2601 Foreign Currency Translation replaces PS 2600 with revised accounting and reporting principles for transactions that are denominated in a foreign currency - PS 3041 Portfolio Investments replaces PS 3040 with revised accounting and reporting principles for portfolio investments and is effective in the period PS 2601 and PS 3450 are adopted - PS 3280 Asset Retirement Obligations defines and provides guidance for accounting and reporting retirement obligations associated with tangible capital assets and includes the withdrawal of PS 3270 Solid Waste Landfill Closure and Post-Closure Liability.
+The implementation of this new standard will be significant and may result in new material liabilities in the financial statements. - PS 3450 Financial Instruments defines and provides guidance for accounting and reporting all types of financial instruments including derivatives